nordeim/st-mary-of-angels/st-mary-of-angels_SKILL.md

 ```

 - `Header.tsx` calls `useScrolled(16)` — the 16 vs default-12 mismatch is intentional (delays transparent→solid on Home).
 Don't "fix" it.
+- `useScrollProgress` returns 0..1 scroll progress, rAF-throttled, with an unscrollable guard (returns 0 when document height ≤ viewport).
+Used by `ScrollProgress` (gold rail) and `BackToTop` (ring).
+Never touches the hash.
 - SSR-safe by construction (`window` only inside `useEffect`).

 **When you add one:**